 If you have any questions about our privacy practices or questions, requests or concerns regarding your information, please contact us via email to firstname.lastname@example.org

-For the purpose of UK data protection laws, the data controller is TRL Ltd of Crowthorne House, Nine Mile Ride, Wokingham, Berkshire, RG40 3GA.
+Unless otherwise stated in a separate privacy notice or agreement which you have entered into with TRL, for the purpose of UK data protection laws, the data controller is TRL Limited (or such other TRL affiliate company as the case may be) of Crowthorne House, Nine Mile Ride, Wokingham, Berkshire, RG40 3GA.

 Information we collect

 We collect information about you or the devices you use from the following sources:

 - When you view our websites or mobile applications;

 - When you provide information to us when requesting information from us;

 - When your purchase a product from us or register your ownership of a product with us;

 - When you download an evaluation product from us;

 - When you are establishing or maintaining an account or otherwise receiving a service from us;